-Jubail Church (Arabic: كنيسة الجبيل) is an ancient church building near Jubail, a city in the Eastern province on the Gulf coast of Saudi Arabia, north of Dammam.
-The date of the Jubail Church is contentious.
-Some sources claim it dates back to the fourth century whereas others place it in the seventh.
+Jubail Church (Arabic: كنيسة الجبيل) is an ancient church building, about an hour’s drive north of Dammam.
+One of the oldest Christian structures to be idenified, it dates back to the fourth century .
 It is built of locally available gypsom covered with stucco.
-Designs and architecture suggests it is contemporary with similar Christian sites known from al-Qusur, Sir Bani Yas.
+Designs and architecture suggest it is contemporary with similar Christian sites known from al-Qusur, Sir Bani Yas.
 When discovered, it contained two visible crosses in the stucco that have since been destroyed.

 The church was discovered in 1986 and excavated by the Saudi Department of Antiquities in 1987.
 The results of the excavation had not been published amid sensitivity about artifacts of non-Islamic origin.